 We also provide products and services, directly and indirectly, to a variety of governmental entities, both domestically and internationally.
-Risks associated with licensing and selling products and services to governmental entities include longer sales cycles, varying governmental budgeting processes and adherence to complex procurement regulations and other government-specific contractual requirements.
+Risks associated with licensing and selling products and services to governmental entities include longer sales cycles, varying governmental budgeting processes and adherence to complex procurement regulations and other governmentspecific contractual requirements.
 Ineffectively managing these risks could result in various civil and criminal penalties and administrative sanctions, including termination of contracts, payment of fines, and suspension or debarment from future government business, as well as harm to our reputation.

-We rely heavily on these third-party customer service and technical support activities to third-party service providers.
+We outsource a substantial portion of our customer service and technical support activities to third-party service providers.
 We rely heavily on these third-party customer service and technical support representatives working on our behalf, and we expect to continue to rely heavily on third parties in the future.
 This strategy provides us with lower operating costs and greater flexibility, but also presents risks to our business due to the fact that we may not be able to influence the quality of support as directly as we would be able to do if our own employees performed these activities.
-Our customers may react negatively to providing information to, and receiving support from, third-party organizations, especially if based overseas.
+Our customers may react negatively to providing information to, and receiving support from, third-party organizations, especially if the third-party organizations are based overseas.
 If we encounter problems with our third-party customer service and technical support providers, our reputation may be harmed and we could lose customers and associated revenues.